Ramuri: Fascist period and World War II

 Ramuris depreciation was still ongoing after the coup, despite it being placed under the patronage of the Michael I Royal Foundation.
 Before the full closure, only one issue saw print for all of 1945, and none appeared in 1946.
 With the onset of Soviet occupation and the rise of the Communist Party, Făgețel was increasingly seen as a reactionary.
 The communist organ Scînteia welcomed Ramuris reemergence in January 1947, but immediately noted its disappointment that the magazine was still in its "ivory tower".
 It expressed distaste that the writers featured included those who had been associated with Crainic and Gândirea, listing Dima, Papilian, Păunescu-Ulmu, and Voiculescu.
+Among Făgețel's friends, Arghezi also noted that the magazine had become too "thick" in content, suggesting that Ramuri we redesigned as a 16-page weekly.
 The final issue, appearing in May of that year, was mocked by another communist newspaper, România Liberă, as "offering asylum to a handful of obsolete and confused intellectuals".
 The contributors were ridiculed in turn, but also listed for their ideological nonconformity: Al. Popescu Teiușan, for an essay which criticized "people's democracies" and rejected the indoctrination of children; Romulus Vulcănescu, for his association with nationalist doctrines; Ion Caraion, for his "inept" poems.
-Both Făgețel's death on 5 December 1947, exactly 42 years after Ramuris first issue, put an end to any hope of seeing the magazine revived.
+Făgețel's death on 5 December 1947, exactly 42 years after Ramuris first issue, put an end to any hope of seeing the magazine revived.
 Tomescu had also died by January 1948, when a parastas service was held for him and Făgețel at the Bucharest White Church.